 HOLLIS is primarily a guide to resources owned by Harvard libraries, but the results of your searches may also include some materials not held at Harvard.
 These can usually be obtained quickly from other libraries at your request.

 Choosing the “Other Sources” tab on the AHTL home page enables simultaneous searching of additional databases not included in a HOLLIS search.
 These include Academic Search Premier, ATLA Religion Database, Bibliography of Asian Studies, Christian Periodical Index, Index Islamicus, Index to Jewish Periodicals, New Testament Abstracts, Old Testament Abstracts, and Philosopher's Index.
 Results include resources available both at Harvard and beyond, many of which can be accessed electronically.

-The Boston Theological Institute (BTI) is a local consortium of theological schools, including Boston College School of Theology and Ministry, Boston University School of Theology, Gordon-Conwell Theological Seminary, Hartford Seminary, Harvard Divinity School, Hebrew College, Holy Cross Greek Orthodox School of Theology, and Saint John’s Seminary.
-The libraries of BTI schools extend reading and borrowing privileges to faculty and students at other BTI institutions so that each school can benefit from the rich collections of these libraries combined.
+The Boston Theological Interreligious Consortium (BTI Consortium) is a local consortium of theological schools, including Boston College School of Theology and Ministry, Boston University School of Theology, Gordon-Conwell Theological Seminary, Hartford Seminary, Harvard Divinity School, Hebrew College, Holy Cross Greek Orthodox School of Theology, and Saint John’s Seminary.
+The libraries of BTI Consortium schools extend reading and borrowing privileges to faculty and students at other BTI Consortium institutions so that each school can benefit from the rich collections of these libraries combined.

 Ivies Plus and Borrow Direct